Umuzi-org/tech-department/content/projects/kotlin/project-7/gridlayout-and-recyclerview/_index.md

 ![](49f975f1e5fe689.png)

 The sleep data is displayed in a RecyclerView.
-In this codelab, you change the app to use a GridLayout.
+In this project, you change the app to use a GridLayout.
 The final screen will look like the screenshot below.

 ![](b0abde98c5f99bf6.png)